nathanael-fijalkow/games_book/_build/html/_sources/2_Regular/zielonka.md

 ## Revisiting Streett, Rabin, and parity objectives

 Let us look at the Streett, Rabin, and parity objectives under the new light shed by  {prf:ref}`2-thm:characterisation_Zielonka_tree`.
-It is instructive to look at the Zielonka tree of a Rabin objective, illustrated in  Figure {ref}`2-fig:Zielonka_tree_Rabin`.
+It is instructive to look at the Zielonka tree of a Rabin objective, illustrated in  {numref}`2-fig:Zielonka_tree_Rabin`.
 It has a simple recursive structure: the Zielonka tree of the Rabin objective for $d$ pairs contains $d$ copies of the Zielonka tree of the Rabin objective for $d-1$ pairs.
 Naturally, this implies that $m_{\Rabin} = 1$, so  {prf:ref}`2-thm:characterisation_Zielonka_tree` induces the positional determinacy result